On images of sofic systems: Introduction

-A closed shift invariant subset $X$ of $\Sigma^{\Bbb Z}$ together with the restriction $S_X$ of the shift to $X$ is a dynamical system that is called a subshift.
-For introductions to the theory of subshifts see the books by Lind and Marcus \cite {LM} and by Kitchens \cite {Ki}.
-A word is called admissible for the subshift $X\subset\Sigma^{\Bbb Z}$ if it appears in a point of $X$.
-An admissible word $u$ of a subshift $X\subset\Sigma^{\Bbb Z}$ is called synchronizing if for all words $v$ and $w$ such that the words $vu$ and $uw$ are admissible for X, also the word $vuw$ is admissible.
-By a homomorphism $\varphi: X \to \bar X $ of subshifts $X \subset \Sigma^{\Bbb Z}$ and $\bar X\subset \bar\Sigma^{\Bbb Z}$ is meant a continuous shift-commutng map from $X$ into $\bar X$.
-One of the basic classes of subshifts are the subshifts of finite type, that are defined as the subshifts that are obtained from a finite set $\Cal F$ of words by excluding from a shift space $ \Sigma^{\Bbb Z}$ the words in $\Cal F$.
+A closed shift invariant subset $X$ of $\Sigma^{\Bbb Z}$ together with the restriction $S_X$ of the shift $S$ to $X$ is a dynamical system that is called a subshift.
+For introductions to the theory of subshifts see \cite {LM} and \cite {Ki}.
+By a homomorphism (or factor map) $\varphi: X \to \widetilde X $ from a subshift $X \subset \Sigma^{\Bbb Z}$ to a subshift $\widetilde X\subset \widetilde\Sigma^{\Bbb Z}$ is meant a continuous shift-commuting map from $X$ into $\widetilde X$.
+One of the basic classes of subshifts are the subshifts of finite type, that are defined as the subshifts that are obtained from a finite set $\mathcal F$ of words by excluding from a shift space $ \Sigma^{\Bbb Z}$ the words in $\mathcal F$ \cite {P}.
 The class of subshifts of finte type is closed under topological conjugacy.
 Sofic systems \cite {W} are the homomorphic images of subshifts of finite type.

-For a sofic system $X$ and a topologically transitive aperiodic subshift of finite type $ \bar X$, such that the topological entropy of $X$ exceeds the topological entropy of $\bar X$, Mike Boyle has shown that the periodic point condition is sufficient for the existence of a surjective homomorphism of $X$ onto $ \bar X$ \cite{B, Corollary (2.6)}.
-The periodic point condition says, that every $\pi\in \Bbb N$ that appears as the period of a periodic point of $X$ has a divisor that appears as a period of a periodic point of $\bar X$.
-Boyle also gave a sufficient condition for the existence of a surjective homomorphism of a topologically transitive sofic system onto a topologically transitive aperiodic sofic system of lower entropy \cite {B, Theorem 3.3}.
-This was extended by Klaus Thomsen \cite {T, Theorem 9.13} and further extended by Jan Nielsen \cite {N, Theorem 7.2.3}.
+The study of topological conjugacy and of related notions of equivalence, together with the study of homomorphisms, has continuously been a central topic in this area of symbolic dynamics since its beginnings \cite{P, PT}(among the references in \cite {PT} see \cite{AGW, AM}, and see also \cite {AKM}).
+In this paper we are concerned with homomorphisms between topologically transitive sofic systems and surjective homomorphisms between topologically mixing sofic systems.
+For a sofic system $X \subset \Sigma^{\Bbb Z}$ and a topologically transitive aperiodic subshift of finite type $ \widetilde X \subset \widetilde \Sigma^{\Bbb Z}$, such that the topological entropy of $X$ exceeds the topological entropy of $\widetilde X$, Mike Boyle has shown that the periodic point condition is sufficient for the existence of a surjective homomorphism of $X$ onto $ \widetilde X$ \cite [Corollary (2.6)]{B}.
+The periodic point condition says, that every $\pi\in \Bbb N$ that appears as the period of a periodic point of $X$ has a divisor that appears as a period of a periodic point of $\widetilde X$.
+Boyle also gave a sufficient condition for the existence of a surjective homomorphism of a topologically transitive sofic system onto a topologically mixing sofic system of lower entropy \cite [Theorem 3.3]{B}.
+This was strengthened by Klaus Thomsen \cite [Theorem 9.13]{T} and further strengthened by Jan Nielsen \cite {N}.